+Hunters, fishermen, canoeists, rafters, bird-watchers, and hikers have been accustomed to having the run of much of this forest, with the tacit permission of most timber companies, many of which were founded here and have long historic ties to Maine’s woodland communities.
 But a lot has changed in recent years.
-One of the biggest factors has been the increasing value of lakefront property, which has suddenly made this land far more valuable as second-home property than as standing timber.
-A number of parcels have been sold off, and some formerly open land has been closed to visitors.
+One of the biggest factors has been the increasing value of lakefront property, which has made this land far more valuable as second-home property than as standing timber.
+Several parcels of formerly open land have been sold off and closed to visitors.

 At the same time, corporate turnovers in the paper industry have led to increased debt loads and greater pressure from shareholders to wring more profit from the woods; this, in turn, has led to accelerated timber harvesting and big land sales.
 New owners are often far-off investment groups with no particular ties to the land or interest in local ecology.
 Focused only on a speedy return on investment, such investors may opt to cut with abandon, then liquidate the property to a developer.

 Environmentalists maintain this scenario is a disaster in the making.
 They believe that if the state continues on its present course, the forest can’t continue to provide timber jobs or be a viable recreational destination.
 Many think there’s a reckless amount of tree-cutting and herbicide spraying, while the timber companies insisting they’re practicing responsible forestry.